-A recent article in Forbes magazine talks about how “the ability to manage your emotions and remain calm under pressure has a direct link to your performance.”
+A recent article in Forbes magazine describes how “the ability to manage your emotions and remain calm under pressure has a direct link to your performance.”

-As the chart shows, optimal performance comes in the ‘Goldilocks Zone’ of neither too much stress, nor too little.
+As the chart shows, optimal performance comes in the ‘Goldilocks Zone’ when there is neither too much nor too little stress.

-By studying more than a million people, the author’s company has also identified ten of the most effective strategies that successful people employ when faced with stress.
-They are:
+The author’s company has studied more than a million people and identified ten of the most effective strategies successful people employ when faced with stress.

 - Appreciate what you have